Inclusive Employment Programs

 • assisting with the identification of strengths, weaknesses and accommodations

-Participants will feel empowered to to obtain and retain employment, which in turn, would reduce their future dependency on services and programs such as Alberta Works, Employment Insurance, and AISH (Assured Income for the Severely Handicapped).
+Participants felt empowered to to obtain and retain employment, which in turn, reduced their future dependency on services and programs such as Alberta Works, Employment Insurance, and AISH (Assured Income for the Severely Handicapped).

 Partially funded by Governments of Canada and Alberta